NetComposer/nkcluster/README.md

 ```erlang
 {cluster_addr, "nkcluster://10.0.0.1:1234;transport=wss;password=pass1;tls_depth=2"}
 ```
-but currently this works only for single urls.

 NkPACKET supports the following DNS records for discovery:
 * [_NAPTR_](https://en.wikipedia.org/wiki/NAPTR_record) records.
 If you don't supply port or transport, it will try to find a NAPTR record for the domain.
 For example, with this record: